ANSI Escape Sequences

 7 Light Grey or White

-Please keep in mind that diffrent people have diffrent color palettes when you want to write reusable scripts.
+Please keep in mind that different people have different color palettes when you want to write reusable scripts.